DenisChukchin/Grandpa_Library/README.md

 ### render_website.py
 The script launches a simple website with books (even without internet connection).
 The site will display book titles, authors, genres and book covers.
 You can start reading the book by following the link 'Читать'.

-All data downloaded by __parse_tululu_category.py__ should be stored in the main folder of this script.

 To launch website use this command:
 ```bash
 % python3 render_website.py